 Such data on the feasibility of restoration can be further enhanced by information on the likely benefits of restoration (see Chapter 3).
-This initial pilot estimates the benefits of assuming restoration to full ecological function (see maps on screenshot, dataset is currently under development.
+This initial pilot estimates the benefits of assuming restoration to full ecological function (see maps on screenshot, opposite).
+A new and enhanced version of this dataset is currently under development.